JetBrains/kotlin/samples/androidNativeActivity/README.md

 To build use `ANDROID_HOME=<your path to android sdk> ../gradlew buildApk`.

-Run `adb install build/outputs/apk/androidNativeActivity-arm-debug.apk` to deploy the apk on Android device or emulator (note that only ARM-based devices are currently supported).
+Run `adb install build/outputs/apk/androidNativeActivity-arm-debug.apk` to deploy the apk on the Android device or emulator (note that only ARM-based devices are currently supported).